lguzzon-scratchbook/gdb/README.md

 ## Warning

-This project is under active development in active beta and steadily approaching the first stable v1.0.0 release.
-Check the [Project Status](#project-status) section for progress updates.
+GenosDB is in active beta and soon will deliver its first stable release, v1.0.0.
+See the [Project Status](#project-status) section for the latest updates.

 ## Project Status